unsym/toolwrap/README.md

-# Bootstrap Virtual Environments for Personal Command-Line Python Tools
+# Toolwrap: Automated Environments and CLI Wrappers for Python Tools

 ## 1. Overview and Purpose